Trade shows and exhibitions

 Before booking, find out more about the characteristics of any fairs that look promising.
 You should consider:

-• the delegates
+• who the delegates are

 • delegate spending power